josemachado-dev/Broccoli/README.md

 npm install
 ```
 <br><br>
-After that, whenever you want to run Broccoli, open a terminal, navigate to the `steamed-broccoli` folder, and run
+After that, whenever you want to run **Broccoli**, open a terminal, navigate to the `broccoli` folder, and run
 ```
 npm serve -o
 ```